As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 Place any leftover mac and cheese in an airtight container and store it in the refrigerator.
 It will stay fresh for up to 3-4 days.

-If you want to store it for an extended period, it can also be frozen.
-Transfer it to a freezer-safe container or zip-top bags.
+If you want to store it for an extended period, transfer it to a freezer-safe container or zip-top bags.
 For best results, be sure to squeeze as much air out of the container as possible.
 Your pumpkin pasta can be stored for up to 2-3 months in the freezer.

 When you’re ready to enjoy your leftover pumpkin mac and cheese, reheat it in the microwave or on the stovetop.
 If the texture looks too thick, you can add a splash of milk to help bring back its creaminess.